cosmos/cosmos-sdk/docs/basics/tx-lifecycle.md

 The ultimate value of the fees paid is equal to the gas multiplied by the gas prices.
 In other words, `fees = ceil(gas * gasPrices)`.
 Thus, since fees can be calculated using gas prices and vice versa, the users specify only one of the two.

-Later, validators decide whether or not to include the transaction in their block by comparing the given or calculated `gas-prices` to their local `min-gas-prices`. `Tx` will be rejected if its `gas-prices` is not high enough, so users are incentivized to pay more.
+Later, validators decide whether or not to include the transaction in their block by comparing the given or calculated `gas-prices` to their local `min-gas-prices`. `Tx` is rejected if its `gas-prices` is not high enough, so users are incentivized to pay more.

 #### CLI Example